libmapper/libmapper/doc/tutorials/tutorial_c.md

 ### Reserved keys

-You can use any property name not already reserved by _libmpr_.
+You can use any property name not already reserved by _libmapper_.

 #### Reserved keys for devices